ignacioriveros1/ignacioriveros1.github.io/index.md

 **E-mail**: `iriveros[at]marshall[dot]usc[dot]edu`

 ## Featured Research
 - Check our new paper!
-[Medium-run Local Economic Effects of a Major Earthquake (2022)]({{site.baseurl}}/research) (with Paula Aguirre, Kenzo Asahí, Diego Diaz, and Rodrigo Valdés), published at the Journal of Economic Geography.
+[Do Fiscal Transfers Affect Local Democracy?
+Lessons from Chilean Municipalities]({{site.baseurl}}/research) (with Carla Alberti and Diego Diaz)!